Lee Schraner: Bowls career

 Schraner began bowls in 1994 at Mount Cottrell Bowling Club, located on the outskirts of Melton, Victoria.
 Schraner has represented Australia at Under 25 level and Open Men's Level on numerous occasions.
-He became the 132nd male to represent Australia in Lawn Bowls when he led in the pairs for Mark Jacobsen against England, in the "Battle on the Border" at Moama Bowling Club in February 2010.
+He became the 132nd male to represent Australia in Lawn Bowls when he led in the pairs for Mark Jacobsen against England, in the "Battle on the Border" at Moama Bowling Club on carpet in February 2010.

 Schraner was omitted from the Australian Squad that same year, prior to the Delhi Commonwealth Games.
 In July 2018 he was named in the Australian Jackaroos Emerging Squad (the tier below the Open squad), but after just one year, he was omitted in June 2019.
 However, he won the 2019 World Singles Champion of Champions, beating Tony Cheung in the final.

 He became the number one ranked bowler in Australia in October 2018 and held the ranking until June 2019.

 At age 37, he retired from official National duties stating "It is a great thing to chase your dreams but life is too short to chase them forever", clearly related to his lack of opportunity at the highest level.
 Schraner made himself available for the Australian team again in 2024 after a string of successful results, and was selected in the Australian Jackaroos Squad of 10 men for the 2024/25 season.

 Schraner won the World Singles Champion of Champions for the second time in 2024, defeating New Zealander Aiden Takarua in the final.